wyllianbs/xfreerdp-gui/README.md

 ![xfree-rdp overview](https://github.com/wyllianbs/xfreerdp-gui/blob/master/xfreerdp-gui.png)

-1. Run the script in console, e.g., `bash xfreerdp-gui.sh` or change the permission (`chmod u+x xfreerdp-gui.sh`) and run by command line `./xfreerdp-gui.sh`.
+1. Run the script in console, e.g., `bash xfreerdp-gui.sh` or change the permission (`chmod u+x xfreerdp-gui.sh`) and run by command line `./xfreerdp-gui.sh` or double-click on shortcut icon to launch.

 2. Fill the form:
   - Server address or IP address.